 Polling Publications

-The Poll endpoint allows you to create a connection to the DealCloud Publications system.
-This connection allows you to consume events from the message queue of your specified Publication topic(s) through the topics parameter.
+The Poll endpoint allows you to consume messages from the DealCloud Publications service.
+A Poll request creates a connection that allows you to consume events from the message queue of your specified Publication topic(s).
+A connection can be defined by the API request body parameters listed below.

 ParameterDescription